How Have Things Changed Around the World?

 COVID: How Has It Affected Businesses Worldwide?

-As COVID took the world by surprise early in 2020, most countries put in place drastic measures in attempt to limit the spread of the virus, introducing lockdowns and curfews with varying degrees of severity.
+As COVID took the world by surprise early in 2020, most countries put in place drastic measures in an attempt to limit the spread of the virus, introducing lockdowns and curfews with varying degrees of severity.
 This in turn affected businesses and logistical operations, piling pressure on the stability of international shipping services worldwide.

 In the second quarter of 2020, many of our PSL Alliance members reported significant losses.
 This was largely due to the closure of many research and industry labs amid the strict lockdown measures worldwide.
 However, suppliers and distributors of items pertaining to PPE, such as latex gloves and face masks, experienced unprecedented demand and long backorders.
 Other items that also experienced backorder delays were plastic/glass consumables such as pipette tips and plates, which many companies have struggled to obtain in a timely manner.
 In addition, one PSL Alliance member commented that they had trouble sourcing human tissue samples due to COVID.